Canada–Poland relations: High-level visits

+Canadian Governor General David Johnston and Polish Marshal of the Senate Bogdan Borusewicz in Warsaw; October 2014.

+Prime Ministers Justin Trudeau and Donald Tusk attending the 44th G7 summit in La Malbaie, Canada; June 2018.

+Prime Ministers Justin Trudeau and Donald Tusk in Warsaw, 2024.

 Defence

 In February 1998, Canada was the first NATO country to ratify Polish accession to the North Atlantic Alliance.
 Canada has become a leader among NATO countries in language and peacekeeping training in Poland, with hundreds of Polish officers and senior general staff having received training in Canada and Poland.

 Development

 The Canadian International Development Agency (CIDA) has committed $75 million for technical cooperation projects in Poland in the 1990s to support the country's transformation.
 Those programs stopped in 2004 with Poland's accession to the EU.
 Canada's support has evolved and the two countries now jointly fund development projects in third countries.
 CIDA's Official Development Assistance in Central Europe (ODACE) develops Poland's capacities as a donor of foreign aid.

 Canadian Studies Centres and programmes are flourishing in Polish universities.
 To date, six Canadian Studies have been established and eight Polish universities offer numerous courses on Canada and the aspects of Canadian life.